elddiriddle/JavaScript_Beginning/README.md

-# small bits of code as I learn JS
+# small bits of code

 Conditionals -